 This tour will always include the following galleries:

-Are you bringing more than one class?
-No problem: several groups can start the tour at the same time.
+Are you coming with a big group?
+No problem: two groups (corona measures) can start the tour at the same time.

 Or if you’d prefer some fresh air, head for the adjacent park.